 For more information on these types of assets, you may want to refer to the following related articles:

 While you’re celebrating this great accomplishment, have fun but be cautious.
-Lean on your trained financial advisor for sound advice about what to do with your money.
+Lean on your trained financial advisor for sound advice about how to protect your money.
 If for some reason you don’t have a financial planner, GET ONE NOW!
-We are more than happy to set up a consultation call between you and our award-winning team to see if we are a good fit.
+We are more than happy to set up a consultation call between you and our team to see if we are a good fit.
 You need strategies that can help you keep the windfall you just received.